-Transfer of real estate, taking place for the first time after its construction, is subject to VAT of 24% upon the price of the sale, if the building permit has been issued from 2006 onwards.
-Application of VAT, however, has been suspended until 31 December 2022, by a mere application of the constructor.
+Transfer of real estate, taking place for the first time after its construction, is subject to VAT 24% upon the price of the sale, if the building permit has been issued from 2006 onwards.
+Application of VAT, however, was suspended until 31 December 2022, by a mere application of the constructor.

-A tax on capital gains is imposed for the sale of property that has been purchased within five years from their acquisition.
+A tax on capital gains is imposed on the sale of property that has been purchased within five years of acquisition.
 The tax is 15% of the gain produced by the sale (difference between the sale price and acquisition price).
-For sales that are made more than five years after the acquisition of the property, no tax is imposed for gains under EUR5,000.
-Application of this, however, has been suspended by law until 31 December 2022.
+The application of this rule, however, has been suspended by law until 31 December 2024.

 Tax issues that a buyer of real estate should always take into consideration

 Before the completion of the transfer, it is advisable for the buyer to be informed of the amount of the property tax, which is paid annually for the real estate.